Blotter: Woman tells officers she tried to spell ‘spit on me’ on church marquee

-Police said a 911 caller reported the woman and two others in the 300 block of West Oak Street “trashing” the street and other property near the St. Andrew Presbyterian Church.
+Police said a 911 caller reported the woman and two others were “trashing” the street and other property near St. Andrew Presbyterian Church in the 300 block of West Oak Street.

 Officers arrived and found only the woman.
 Police said she had flowers, which the woman said she stole from East Side bar, the report shows.
 The woman allegedly told officers she and the two others were trying to spell out “spit on me” on the church’s marquee but could not find the right letters, the report shows.